21 March 2024

 "As we learned in the feminist movement," Federici says, "often the first obstacle a woman encounters when she wants to make a fight is not directly the state but the man in the family." (interview, Race, Poverty & the Environment, Vol. 19 No. 2, 2012).

-The Connecticut clinic was chosen early on by Sanger as the site to test the anti-contraception laws, test cases which culminated in the US Supreme Court's 1965 Griswold v Connecticut, which not only established a "right to privacy" but also became the foundations to the Roe v Wade decision, the overturning of anti-gay sodomy statutes, and lately the right of lesbian and gay marriage.
+The Connecticut clinic was chosen early on by Sanger as the site to test the anti-contraception laws, test cases which culminated in the US Supreme Court's 1965 Griswold v Connecticut, which not only established a "right to privacy" but also became the foundations to the later Roe v Wade decision, the overturning of anti-gay sodomy statutes, and lately the right of lesbian and gay marriage.

 Sanger died after Griswold in 1966.

 The sum of Sanger's lifetime of struggle and the allies and friends she attracted do not add up to a white racist or a eugenicist.
 It is a disservice to her work to say so.
 It is also a disservice to women of color to rob them of a militant feminist warrior.
-Instead, we might inquire the hypocrisy of present-day, right-wing, anti-immigrant and racist movements who are hijacking a moment of racial "wokeness" to destroy not so much Sanger but rather the movement she founded.
-Sanger is not the real target: it is women's sovereignty over their bodies that the right wing and patriarchy find objectionable.
+Further, and perhaps more dangerous, taking out ones fiercest leaders [or scarecrows, if you will], inevitably damaged your own forces.
+And it has.

 In fact, this right wing scarcely knows her: it's news to anti-abortionists who despise Sanger that Planned Parenthood did not begin performing abortions until 1973, several years after her death.